bardt/elm-synth/README.md

 ## Motivation

-This is an experiment in how can be Web Audio API used from Elm program.
+This is an experiment in how can Web Audio API be used from Elm program.

 First intention was to create some sort of declarative API for Audio API.
-Naive implementation is here, but I plan to migrate to some of existing solutions, like [web-audio-assembler](https://github.com/danigb/web-audio-assembler) or [virtual-audio-graph](https://github.com/benji6/virtual-audio-graph).

-Anyway, I plan to add a visual UI corresponding to Audio API terms.
+Now, the project is migrated to [virtual-audio-graph](https://github.com/benji6/virtual-audio-graph).

+Upcoming work will focus on:
+- Experimenting with API on the Elm side.
+- Preparing this API to become a separate package, accompanied with [virtual-audio-graph](https://github.com/benji6/virtual-audio-graph) JavaScript package and instructions how to set it all up.
+- Visual improvements and clearing the UI.

 ## Development